yeha98555/ticket-haven-server/README.md

 - Docker (v23.0.1 or later, if development with docker env)

 ## Installation
+### Local environment:

 1. Clone this repository to your local machine.
 2. Run `yarn` in the project directory to install all required dependencies.
 3. Create a `.env` file at the root directory of the project and add the necessary environment variables.
-See the `.env.sample` file for reference.
+Refer to the `.env.sample` file for guidance.
 4. Run `yarn start` or `yarn dev` to start the application.

+### Docker environment:

+1. Clone this repository to your local machine.
+2. Create a `.env` file at the root directory of the project and add the necessary environment variables.
+Refer to the `.env.sample` file for guidance.
+3. Run `make up file=prod` or `make up file=dev` to start the application.

 ## NPM scripts
 Available development scripts: